 Choosing the right backup solution can seem tricky, as there's a lot to consider, given the rising threat of ransomware.
 How much storage space do you really need, for instance?
 Must the service support versioning (where multiple versions of documents are kept)?
 How should this be managed?

 Security is important, too.
 What sort of encryption options do you get?
 How is access to your data managed?
-What options are there for managing your users, seeing what they're doing, making sure they're complying with your policies and procedures?
+What options are there for managing your users, seeing what they're doing, and making sure they're complying with your policies and procedures?
 Are files easy to recover and download as part of a disaster recovery solution (opens in new tab)?

-You're probably not going to get by with a free Dropbox account, but there are plenty of business providers covering all sorts of different scales, ready to deliver the extras you and your company need.
-Here, in alphabetical order, are seven of the best.
+You're probably not going to get by with a free account for business, but there are plenty of business providers covering all sorts of different scales, ready to deliver the extras you and your company need.
+Here are some of the best.

 - Also have a look at the best cloud storage services (opens in new tab)

-IDrive Small Business is a versatile cloud backup service which does its best to cater for just about every possible need, especially as you get 10TB of storage space.
+IDrive (opens in new tab) is a versatile cloud backup service that does its best to cater to just about every possible need, especially as you get 10TB of storage space.

-You're covered on PCs running anything from Windows 2000 up.
-There's Mac support, Linux backup scripts, iOS, Android and Windows mobile clients, and backup support for Windows Server, Microsoft SQL, Exchange, SharePoint and Oracle.
+You're covered on PCs running anything from Windows 2000 onwards.
+There's Windows plus Mac support, Linux backup scripts, iOS and Android mobile clients, and backup support for Windows Server, Microsoft SQL, Exchange, SharePoint, and Oracle.

-The baseline 250GB storage may not be enough for everyone, but hybrid backup support – the ability to save some files locally – allows you to be more selective about which files head for the cloud, and which stay nearby.
+The baseline 250GB storage may not be enough for everyone (except for business users), but hybrid backup support – the ability to save some files locally – allows you to be more selective about which files head for the cloud, and which stay nearby.

-IDrive Express is a feature which enables quickly backing up or restoring your system via a physically shipped drive.
+IDrive Express is a feature that enables quickly backing up or restoring your system via a physically shipped drive.
 Unusually, the Business plan allows three free backups per year.

-Overall it's a likeable package, and if your budget is non-existent then also consider IDrive Personal.
-There's no server backup or subaccounts, but the basic features and 5GB of storage can be yours for free.
+Overall it's a likable package, and if your budget is non-existent then also consider IDrive Personal.
+There's no server backup or sub-accounts, but the basic features and 5GB of storage can be yours for free.

 Backblaze (opens in new tab) has been delivering easy, low-cost backup services to consumers for years, so it's no surprise that its business products have the same focus on simplicity and value.

-There are no limits on capacity, for instance, or bandwidth.
-There's no need to browse multiple service levels and try to figure out what's right for you.
-Backblaze Business is just a single plan which offers unlimited backup space for one computer, at a flat rate of $47.50 per computer per month on a two year contract.
+There are no limits on capacity, for instance, or bandwidth, or indeed file size.
+There's no need to browse multiple service levels to try to figure out what's right for you: Backblaze Business is just a single plan which offers unlimited backup space for one computer, at a flat annual rate.

 The backup process is just as straightforward, with the program initially backing up all your data – which can even be on external drives attached to the PC, or on USB keys – and then backing up individual files as they change.
-Your data is then accessible online via a web interface and mobile app.
+Your data is then accessible online via a user-friendly web interface and a mobile app.

 Bonus features include versioning, where file changes are kept for four weeks.
-Encryption is in place, as you'd expect, on the security front, and an anti-theft feature records the IP address of your computer when it connects, and backup data can be sent on a flash drive or USB hard drive for speedy restores, anywhere in the world.
-Send the drive back within 30 days and they'll refund the price in full.
+Encryption is in place, as you'd expect, on the security front, and an anti-theft feature records the IP address of your computer when it connects.
+Backup data can be sent on a flash drive or USB hard drive for speedy restores, anywhere in the world.
+Send the drive back within 30 days and Backblaze will refund the price in full.